 From January 2018 to November 2021, Claire was a Research Scholar at the Boston University School of Public Health.
 Her research was funded by a grant from the Robert Wood Johnson Foundation.
-Focusing on American gun culture, she explores the social identity of gun owners and shared values between gun owners and non gun owners.
+Focusing on American gun culture, she explored the social identity of gun owners and shared values between gun owners and non gun owners.
 Passionate about what values drive people, and how they form collective identities, she used methods drawn from psychology, sociology, political science as well as quantitative methods and machine learning.
 She also conducted research about the predictors of firearm violence and how to reduce homicide rates.
 Claire is still an expert in the Regional Gun Violence Research Consortium.

 Claire has concurrently been pursuing a PhD in the law of Artificial Intelligence at the University of Ottawa.
 Her research focuses on the legal and ethical implications of the intersection between life and technology.
-She has worked on racial and gender algorithmic biases, as well as human-computer interaction and social robotics.
+She has worked on racial and gender algorithmic biases, manipulation risks from AI, as well as human-computer interaction and social robotics.
 She is passionate about how technology is impacting the future of human life, from the consequences on social interactions to existential risks.

 In the past, Claire worked on topics as diverse as human trafficking, the use of torture, and asylum law.
 Claire’s research has always been driven by her profound desire to understand the world as well as a commitment to try to make it a better place for humans and other animals when she can.